 BizTalk Mapping – Basic Concepts of Building BizTalk Map

-The Basics of building a map consist of implement five differences process:
+The Basics of building a map consist of implementing five different processes:

 schema simple Drag and Drop

-• Concatenation (concatenating fields): combine two or more strings from the input to the target schema is one of the common mapping needs.
+• Concatenation (concatenating fields): combining two or more strings from the input to the target schema is one of the common mapping needs.

 schema contatenating fields

-• Data Addition: another common mapping need is to add additional data to the target schema, some system data like date, add data based on the data inside the source schema or math operations.
+• Data Addition: another common mapping need is to add additional data to the target schema, such as system data like date, add data based on the data inside the source schema, or math operations.

 schema Data Addition

-• Conditional Selection: You don’t always want simply move data from the source to the target schema, sometimes (many times J), you will need to generate an output node only under certain conditions.
+• Conditional Selection: You don’t always want to simply move data from the source to the target schema; sometimes (many times J), you will need to generate an output node only under certain conditions.
 BizTalk map gives many options (functoids) to help you do this.

 schema Conditional Selection